Blosc/caterva-scipy21/caterva_workshop.md

 ### Iron Array

+ironArray is a lightweight, flexible and fast toolkit for managing large multidimensional arrays efficiently.
+It allows computations with large datasets to make a more effective use of modern, cost-effective multi-core CPUs and fast, local storage.
-ironArray is a lightweight, flexible and fast toolkit for managing your data.
-It organizes your data into chunks that fit into the cache of your CPU, then uses standard map, reduce, filter, and collect algorithms to perform calculations on large arrays directly in the high-speed CPU cache.
+Specifically, it organizes your data into chunks that fit into the cache of your CPU, then uses standard map, reduce, filter, and collect algorithms to perform calculations on large arrays directly in the high-speed CPU cache.
-Based on your preferences, it will tune your configuration to leverage your specific CPUs caches, memory and disks.
+Furthermore, based on your preferences, ironArray will tune your configuration to leverage your specific CPUs caches, memory and disks.

 Introduce a metalayer on TOP of caterva storing the dtype.